mfthomps/Labtainers/docs/labdesigner.md

 Simple labs should be able to use the default Dockerfiles created by the new\_lab\_setup.py script.

+First, need a link to the documentation.
+Second, once the file is created, how do people test it?
+Testing should probably be part of the designer tools.

+Other tips:
+It has to get named the right thing to match the buildImage.sh Then you have to call buildImage.sh [nameoflab]

 ### Lab-specific files in the student's home directory ###
 Files that are to reside in the student's $HOME directory are placed in the new lab directory.
 For example, if a lab includes a source code file, that